 Although ospreys first returned to Scotland to breed in 1954, it was over 40 years later that the first birds were seen summering in the Scottish Borders.
 Even then, it took a helping hand from Forestry Commission Scotland rangers, together with the local Police Wildlife Liaison Officer and the RSPB to encourage our first pair settle and breed here.

 In the late 1990s, a number of artificial nest platforms were erected in safe locations within the Tweed Valley Forest Park in the hope ospreys returning on migration would find the area an attractive place to breed.
 Osprey conservation has always been a secretive business, yet the TVOP wanted to allow people to share in their success story without compromising the safety of the birds from egg collectors.

-For more information on the project and where to view the ospreys, or if you would like to be a Volunteer Osprey Watch guide, contact Tweed Valley Osprey Project through Dumfries and Borders Forest District.
+For more information on the project, or if you would like to be a Volunteer Osprey Watch guide, contact Tweed Valley Osprey Project via the Dumfries and Borders Forest District office.

 Between March and September you can watch the Aberfoyle Ospreys nesting via our live feed, or by visiting the wildlife room at The Lodge Forest Visitor Centre for the chance to observe the birds in their natural environment